digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 -  ``Genesis``: Use the first original offset of the ledger.
 This causes PQS to try to start from offset ``0``.
 It allows you to load historic creates, archives or (optionally) exercises from a ledger that already has data on it.
 If you try to restart on an already populated database in this mode, PQS will rewrite data if it needs to.
 -  ``Oldest``: Use the oldest available (unpruned) offset on the ledger or resume where it left off.

-The ``-pipeline-party`` argument is a filter that restricts the data to that visible to the supplied list of party identifiers.
-At the moment, this is a mandatory field. ``--pipeline-party`` will allow you to filter that down to a subset of the accessible parties.
+You will need to supply the Party(s) you wish to include in your ledger, where you are unauthenticated since there is no 'user' to connect your list of ``readAs`` Party's with.
+The ``-pipeline-parties`` argument is used for this and it acts as a filter that restricts the data to that visible to the supplied list of party identifiers.  ``--pipeline-parties`` allows you to filter that down to a subset of the accessible parties.
 Restarting with a changed set of parties may be possible, but is not encouraged.
+An example is ``--pipeline-parties Alice::12209942561b94adc057995f9ffca5a0b974953e72ba25e0eb158e05c801149639b9``.
+If there is more than one party, then list all of the full party identifiers in a comma-separated list.

 PQS is able to start and finish at prescribed ledger offsets, specified by the arguments ``--pipeline-ledger-start`` and ``--pipeline-ledger-stop``.
 The ``./scribe.jar pipeline --help-verbose`` command provides extensive help information.